8 Advantages of Fiber-Optic Internet vs. Copper Cable

 Internet connectivity over fiber-optic networks has become the gold standard for fast, high-quality data transmission for businesses.
 The relatively new nature of this technology can leave some hesitant to invest in it for their business.

 Fiber relies on light instead of electricity to transmit data, which facilitates much faster Internet connections that are capable of handling higher bandwidth.
-According to the FCC, fiber providers consistently offer 117% of advertised speed, even during times of peak demand.
+According to the FCC, fiber providers consistently offer 117% of the advertised speed, even during times of peak demand.

-Business Advantages of Fiber Optic Internet
+Advantages of Fiber Optic Cable For Business

 While most business decision-makers are aware of the speed benefits of fiber, other advantages are less commonly understood.
-Spending on a newer technology can feel risky, especially for organizations who rely heavily on their Internet connectivity for customer communications, productivity, and collaboration.
+Spending on a newer technology can feel risky, especially for organizations that rely heavily on their Internet connectivity for customer communications, productivity, and collaboration.

-In this article, you'll learn a bit more about the various ways fiber-optic Internet compares to standard copper cable, including bandwidth potential, speed, reliability, among other factors.
+In this article, you'll learn a bit more about the various ways fiber-optic Internet compares to standard copper cable, including bandwidth potential, speed, and reliability, among other factors.